Databases and Frameworks at the Edge with Glauber Costa and Igor Minar

 00:10:27 - Glauber Costa

 which is eventually what we're trying to do.
-So you have this idea like this is a different Persona and there is a different characteristic in this market which is like this thing really needs to be at the edge.
-And again, we have this thesis from day one, which is why I still talk about it.
+So you have this idea that this is a different persona, and there is a different characteristic in this market, which is that this thing really needs to be at the edge.
+And again, we have had this thesis from day one, which is why I still talk about it.
 And that didn't change.
 And this is the part where you're all allowed to laugh at me.
-And starting with get ready, we thought, like, imagine I always think of that meme of that guy carrying the skateboard.
-Hey kids.
+And starting with... get ready... we thought, like, imagine...
+I always think of that meme of that guy carrying the skateboard: "Hey, kids."

 00:10:57 - Anthony Campolo